mzattera/v4j/docs/005/index.md

 It has been argued that pedestalled gallows might be a "ligature", that is a more compact from of writing a combination of the pedestal and a gallows character.
 If we look at slots 3 through 5, we might think that pedestalled gallows can be indeed a combination of a gallows character followed by the pedestal, in this specific order.
+However:

+- The combination of gallows in slot 3, followed by a pedestal in slot 4 is quite common (2'183 tokens) and written explicitly as two glyphs.

-However, we see that in slot 7 we can have gallows or pedestalled gallows but there is never a case where a pedestal appears between 'e', 'ee' or 'eee' in slot 6 and a gallows in slot 7.
-This leads me to think pedestalled gallows are
+- There is never a case where a pedestal appears between 'e', 'ee' or 'eee' in slot 6 and a gallows character in slot 7.

-Voynich characters in their own, and not ligatures.
+This leads me to think pedestalled gallows are Voynich characters in their own, and not ligatures.

 In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only in 4 terms ('c', 'oc','chcpar', 'ckshy', and 'ocfshy'), each appearing only once in the text.
 This is for me a strong indication that EVA 'c' does not correspond to a Voynich character.